5 Benefits Of Avocado Oil For Skin, How To Use, And Warnings

 2. DIY Facial Oil Moisturizer

-You can mix avocado oil with other beneficial oils and use the oil blend on your face.
+You can mix avocado oil with other beneficial natural oils and use the oil blend on your face.
 Rosehip seed and sweet almond oils and vitamin E protect the skin barrier and keep your skin hydrated (3).

 You Will Need